-We may disclose your health information to a health oversight agency for activities including audits, civil administrative or criminal investigations, inspections, licensure or disciplinary action.
-However, we may not disclose your health information if you are the subject of an investigation and your health information is not directly related to your receipt of health care or public benefits.
+Capital Caring Health may disclose your health information to a health oversight agency for activities including audits, civil administrative or criminal investigations, inspections, licensure or disciplinary action.
+The Hospice, however, may not disclose your health information if you are the subject of an investigation and your health information is not directly related to your receipt of health care or public benefits.

-RELATING TO JUDICIAL AND ADMINISTRATIVE

-PROCEEDINGS: We may disclose your health information during any judicial or administrative proceeding in response to an order of a court or administrative tribunal as expressly authorized by such order or in response to a subpoena, discovery request or other lawful process, but only when we make reasonable efforts either to notify you about the request or to obtain an order protecting your health information.
+IN CONNECTION WITH JUDICIAL AND ADMINISTRATIVE PROCEEDINGS: Capital Caring Health may disclose your health information in the course of any judicial or administrative proceeding in response to an order of a court or administrative tribunal as expressly authorized by such order or in response to a subpoena, discovery request or other lawful process, but only when the Hospice makes reasonable efforts either to notify you about the request or to obtain an order protecting your health information.

-FOR LAW ENFORCEMENT PURPOSES: As permitted or required by state law, we may disclose your health information to a law enforcement official for certain law enforcement purposes as follows:
+FOR LAW ENFORCEMENT PURPOSES: As permitted or required by state law, Capital Caring Health may disclose your health information to a law enforcement official for certain law enforcement purposes as follows:

-- · As required by law for reporting of certain types of wounds or other physical injuries pursuant to the court order, warrant, subpoena or summons or similar process. - · For identifying or locating a suspect, fugitive, material witness or missing person. - · Under certain limited circumstances, when you are the victim of a crime. - To a law enforcement official if we have a suspicion that your death was the result of criminal conduct including criminal conduct at Capital Caring Health Hospice Services. - · In an emergency to report a crime.
+- · As required by law for reporting of certain types of wounds or other physical injuries pursuant to the court order, warrant, subpoena or summons or similar process. - · For the purpose of identifying or locating a suspect, fugitive, material witness or missing person. - · Under certain limited circumstances, when you are the victim of a crime. - To a law enforcement official if the Hospice has a suspicion that your death was the result of criminal conduct including criminal conduct at the Hospice. - · In an emergency in order to report a crime.

-TO CORONERS AND MEDICAL EXAMINERS: We may disclose your health information to coroners and medical examiners for purposes of determining your cause of death or for other duties, as authorized by law.
+TO CORONERS AND MEDICAL EXAMINERS: Capital Caring Health may disclose your health information to coroners and medical examiners for purposes of determining your cause of death or for other duties, as authorized by law.

-TO FUNERAL DIRECTORS: We may disclose your health information to funeral directors consistent with applicable law and if necessary, to carry out their duties with respect to your funeral arrangements.
-If necessary to carry out their duties, we may disclose your health information prior to and in reasonable anticipation of your death.
+TO FUNERAL DIRECTORS: Capital Caring Health may disclose your health information to funeral directors consistent with applicable law and if necessary, to carry out their duties with respect to your funeral arrangements.
+If necessary to carry out their duties, the Hospice may disclose your health information prior to and in reasonable anticipation of your death.

-FOR ORGAN, EYE OR TISSUE DONATION: We may use or disclose your health information to organ procurement organizations or other entities engaged in the procurement, banking or transplantation of organs, eyes or tissue to facilitating the donation and transplantation.
+FOR ORGAN, EYE OR TISSUE DONATION: Capital Caring Health may use or disclose your health information to organ procurement organizations or other entities engaged in the procurement, banking or transplantation of organs, eyes or tissue for the purpose of facilitating the donation and transplantation.

-FOR RESEARCH PURPOSES: We may, under very select circumstances, use your declassified (identifiable information removed) health information for research.
-Before we disclose any of your health information for such research purposes, the project will be subject to an extensive approval process.
-The process includes evaluating a proposed research project and its use of health information including obtaining consent for inclusion in a study.
+FOR RESEARCH PURPOSES: Capital Caring Health may, under very select circumstances, use your health information for research.
+Before the Hospice discloses any of your health information for such research purposes, the project will be subject to an extensive approval process, including obtaining consent for inclusion in a study.

-IN THE EVENT OF A SERIOUS THREAT TO HEALTH OR

-SAFETY: We may, consistent with applicable law and ethical standards of conduct, disclose your health information if we, in good faith, believes that such disclosure is necessary to prevent or lessen a serious and imminent threat to your health or safety or to the health and safety of the public.
+IN THE EVENT OF A SERIOUS THREAT TO HEALTH OR SAFETY: Capital Caring Health may, consistent with applicable law and ethical standards of conduct, disclose your health information if the Hospice, in good faith, believes that such disclosure is necessary to prevent or lessen a serious and imminent threat to your health or safety or to the health and safety of the public.

-FOR SPECIFIED GOVERNMENT FUNCTIONS: In certain circumstances, Federal regulations authorize us use or disclose your health information to facilitate specified government functions relating to military and veterans, national security and intelligence activities, protective services for the President and others, medical suitability determinations and inmates and law enforcement custody.
+FOR SPECIFIED GOVERNMENT FUNCTIONS: In certain circumstances, the federal regulations authorize Capital Caring Health to use or disclose your health information to facilitate specified government functions relating to military and veterans, national security and intelligence activities, protective services for the President and others, medical suitability determinations and inmates and law enforcement custody.

-FOR WORKER'S COMPENSATION: We may release your health information for worker's compensation or similar programs.
+FOR WORKER'S COMPENSATION: Capital Caring Health may release your health information for worker's compensation or similar programs.